Tag-based regulation of modules in genetic programming improves context-dependent problem solving: Specifying Modules with Tag-based Referencing

 \section{Specifying Modules with Tag-based Referencing}

-All programming representations that support modularized code (\textit{e.g.}, functions or libraries) define mechanisms for labeling and subsequently referencing modules.
-In traditional software development, programmers hand-label modules and reference a particular module using its assigned label.
-Programmers must precisely name the module they intend to reference, and imprecision typically results in incorrect outputs or a syntax error.
+All programming representations that support modularizing code into functions or libraries define mechanisms for labeling and subsequently referencing modules.
+In traditional software development, programmers hand label modules and reference a particular module using its assigned label.
+Programmers must precisely name the module they intend to reference; imprecision typically results in incorrect outputs or a syntax error.
 This mechanism for referencing modules allows for an arbitrarily large space of possible module names and is intentionally brittle, ensuring programs are either interpreted by a computer exactly as written or not interpreted at all.
 Requiring genetic programming systems to adhere to these traditional approaches to module referencing is not ideal.
 Mutation operators must either ensure that mutated labels are syntactically valid, or else cope with an abundance of broken code.
 These choices result in either a search space that is overly constrained or one that is rugged and difficult to navigate \citep{rasmussen_coreworld_1990}.